AxelEriksson0/self-hosted-infrastructure/README.md

 # Self-hosted infrastructure

-This is my self-hosted infrastructure setup with documentation and instructions.
-Walking through the steps of setting up Raspberry Pi, DNS, Router and CapRover.
+This is my setup for self-hosted infrastructure with step-by-step instructions.
+It contains instructions for Raspberry Pi, DNS, Router and CapRover.
+I don't have an internet provider that uses IPv6.

 1. [RASPBERRY_PI.md](RASPBERRY_PI.md)
 2. [DNS](DNS.md)